Student Spotlight With Laura What Led You To Yoga Teacher Training In Costa Rica

 Laura

-My biggest hurdle has been that I will be going into my sixth month of pregnancy when I arrive at the course.
+My biggest hurdle was that I was going to be into my sixth month of pregnancy when I arrived at the course.
 Yes, that’s right, six months pregnant!
 Believe it or not, when I initially found out I was pregnant one of the first things that crossed my mind was that I would have to say goodbye to my yoga teacher training dream, or at least put it on hold for a few years.

 What are your goals for both during and after the yoga teacher training program?